Confederate statue's 1887 time capsule set to be removed

 A time capsule from 1887 that state officials believe is tucked inside the statue’s base is set to be removed Thursday.
 It will be replaced with a new time capsule that contains items reflective of current times, including an expired vial of the Pfizer COVID-19 vaccine, a Black Lives Matter sticker and a photograph of a Black ballerina with her fist raised near the Lee statue after racial justice protests erupted following the police killing of George Floyd in Minneapolis last year.

-Historical records and imaging tests helped state officials pinpoint the capsule’s location in the cornerstone of the 40-foot tall concrete pedestal.
+Historical records and imaging tests helped state officials pinpoint the capsule’s location in the cornerstone of the 40-foot (12-meter) tall granite pedestal.

 A newspaper article from 1887 suggests that the copper time capsule contains mostly memorabilia, including a U.S. silver dollar and a collection of Confederate buttons.
 But one line from that article has piqued the interest of historians.
 Listed among the artifacts is a “picture of Lincoln lying in his coffin.”

-Note: An earlier version of this report incorrectly said the pedestal is made of concrete instead of granite.